 If you could see through the stomach wall and inside the stomach you would see the three muscle layers that comprise the stomach wall and the inner lining—the mucosa.
 Involuntary muscle contractions called peristalsis come in waves that move the muscle wall (about every eight seconds) and help break up food.
 The bolus that enters your stomach is broken up into a liquid called chyme.

 The digestive track has a number of sphincters—ring-shaped structures formed by

 muscular fibers.
 These sphincters function like one-way valves that direct food and waste through the digestive tract.
 Chyme passes from the stomach, through the pyloric sphincter, and into the small intestine.

 Stop four: Small intestine

 The small intestine is 7 m of tubular tract; its walls are lined with serous, muscular, and mucosa, which maximize surface area absorption.
 While chyme moves through the small intestine, most of the nutrients from whatever you ate are absorbed.

 Stop five: Accessory organs

 Your accessory organs secrete substances that aid in digestion.
-These enter the small intestine through connective ducts (see duct connecting in transparent section of intestine).
+These enter the small intestine through connective ducts.
 The liver (large, brownish structure in image) produces bile, a fluid that aids in digesting lipids, and aids in metabolism and detoxification.